hieubo98/docker-magento/SETUP.md

 6. Wait for 10 seconds

-7. Starting in Magento 2.4x or Magento 2.3x Elastic Search is required:
+7. Starting in Magento 2.4x Elastic Search is required:
   - `bin/setup24x magento2.docker`

   ## If you install Magento 2.3x